Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 #### Execution constraints

-Since the CVM supports turing-complete computation, it is necessary to place constraints upon code execution to prevent erroneous, sloppily-written or malicious code from consuming excessive resources.
+Since the CVM supports Turing-complete computation, it is necessary to place constraints upon code execution to prevent erroneous, sloppily-written or malicious code from consuming excessive resources.

 The CVM therefore constrains both **time** and **space**.